rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. In Visual Studio, right-click on your Azure Functions project's __Dependencies__ node and choose __Manage Nuget Packages...__
 1. Click on the __Browse__ tab and search for __CustomVision__
-1. Select the __Microsoft.Cognitive.CustomVision.Prediction__ and change the version dropdown to v1.0.0 and click __Install__
+1. Select the __Microsoft.Cognitive.CustomVision.Prediction__ v1.2.0 package and click __Install__
-1. Select the __Microsoft.Cognitive.CustomVision.Training__ and change the version dropdown to v1.0.0 and click __Install__
+1. Select the __Microsoft.Cognitive.CustomVision.Training__ v1.2.0 package and click __Install__
+1. Search for __Microsoft.Rest.ClientRuntime__ and install package v2.3.11
 1. In `MakePrediction.cs`, replace the code within the `try` clause with the code in [this gist](https://gist.github.com/rob-derosa/07952c26d0bc7e78b974cae5ddec1485)
 1. Add the missing using statements
-1. Add your project ID and training key to lines 30 and 31
+1. Set the value of the `prediction.ProjectId` to your custom vision project ID and the value of `prediction.PredictionKey` to your custom vision project's prediction key
-   1. To get your custom vision project ID and training key, go to your project at http://customvision.ai
+   1. To get your custom vision project ID and prediction key, go to your project at http://customvision.ai
-   1. Navigate to the project settings and you'll find your project ID and training key
+   1. Navigate to the project settings and you'll find your project ID and prediction key
    <br/><img src="resources/portal_cv_settings.png" width="75%" />
 1. You've just added a chunk of code that will now run a prediction against the image you upload and return a list of resulting tags and their probability
 1. Build and run locally